William Moncrief: Early years

 or Hot Springs, Arkansas.)
 He was the second child of William Alvin "Monty" Moncrief (1895–1986) and wife Elizabeth Bright, 1897–1992).
 In 1931, at the age of ten, Moncrief witnessed the opening of a gusher oil well at Gregg County, a joint venture between his father and John E. Farrell.
 He later described the experience:

 It was just the greatest thing I ever saw.
 People were jumping around and hollering and hugging each other just like they'd won a football game.
 I decided on the spot that I wanted to become an oilman.

-Moncrief graduated cum laude from Culver Military Academy in Culver, Indiana, in 1937, before continuing his education at the University of Texas, where he graduated with a degree in petroleum engineering in 1942.
+Moncrief graduated cum laude from Culver Military Academy in Culver, Indiana, in 1937, before continuing his education at The University of Texas at Austin, where he graduated with a degree in petroleum engineering in 1942.
 Moncrief worked for Consolidated Vultee, and then as an engineer for Stanolind Oil.
 When the United States entered World War II, Moncrief was commissioned in the United States Naval Reserve and served as a communication officer in the Pacific.